nahusenayElias/nahusenayElias/README.md

 ## 👋 Hi, I'm Elias!

 ### Master’s in Behavioral Sciences | Full-Stack Web Developer
 Welcome to my GitHub!
-I have a Master's degree in Behavioral Sciences from University of Helsinki, and I am currently transitioning into Full-Stack Web Development.
+I have a Master's degree in Behavioral Sciences (Adult Education & Developmental Work Research) from University of Helsinki, and I am currently transitioning into Full-Stack Web Development.
 My passion for creativity and technology has led me to explore the intersection of human experiences and software development.

 ![Profile Views](https://komarev.com/ghpvc/?username=nahusenayElias&color=blue)